SPEAK WITH A TEAM MEMBER (770) 920-6030

 The most significant way a surviving spouse can be responsible for the hospital bill after someone dies is if they signed something while at the hospital accepting responsibility for them.

 Often, family members aren’t even aware of what they signed up for when their loved one was hospitalized, so they often don’t know if they agreed to pay for the medical care.
-Therefore, it is worth investigating the signed documents to know for sure if you are liable.

 If you accept responsibility for the bills, then the medical provider can personally pursue you to collect them in the same way as if you were the patient.